Tap the text to show or hide reading controls.

 “Why does it have to be here specifically?”

-Do-min was affable and chatty.
+Do-min was affable and had chattiness to spare.
 His open smile and clear statement of intent were impressive—a demeanor that would be well received anywhere.
-But Gyu-yeon deliberately revealed his personality and asked probing questions.
+But Gyu-yeon deliberately revealed his personality and asked questions.

 All employees at Cafe Destiny went through a rough screening.
 When he first opened the dessert cafe and hired staff, Gyu-yeon had the miserable experience of two people quitting within two weeks.
-They’d all left hurt by his blunt words.
+They all left hurt by Gyu-yeon’s blunt words.

-Since then he made a point of revealing his rough personality during interviews.
-If someone couldn’t handle it, they would choose not to work here; if they felt fine, they’d happily come.
+Since then he made sure to reveal his rough personality during interviews.
+If someone couldn’t handle it, they would choose not to work here, and if they felt fine, they’d happily come to work.

 “Actually, I really love the desserts here.
 When I asked before, you said you were serious about developing new menu items, and that’s when I realized—I really want to work under a boss like that.”

-Do-min was audacious.
-Normally people stumble with this question, but he answered smoothly as if prepared in advance.
+Do-min was even audacious.
+Normally people stumble or babble with this question, but he answered smoothly as if he’d prepared in advance.

 “Sounds good.
 I think your personality will suit mine…”